Essential tremor

 It is unknown whether essential tremors cause dementia.
 It has been shown that essential tremors increase with age.
 At the same time, a person’s likelihood to develop dementia also increases with age.
 Therefore, as a person with essential tremor ages, they should also be given a thorough assessment with regards to dementia.

 Tremors tend to increase with movement so avoiding overuse of the body part with the tremor can help calm the tremor.
-Also, tremors can be reduced using relaxation techniques, reducing stress, and eliminating caffeine.
+Also, tremors can be reduced using relaxation techniques, managing stress and eliminating caffeine.

-Vitamins B1, B6, and B12 are integral in keeping the nervous system in strong working order.
-And, while essential tremors are more hereditary in nature, a deficiency in vitamin B1, B6, and B12 are known to cause shakiness and tremors in the hands.
+Vitamins B1, B6 and B12 are integral in keeping the nervous system in strong working order.
+And, while essential tremors are more hereditary in nature, a deficiency in vitamins B1, B6 or B12 are known to cause shakiness and tremors in the hands.

 Consult your doctor for the proper tests to determine if there is a vitamin deficiency and what vitamins should be supplemented for your essential tremor.